 The most common physical assessment of water is temperature.
 Temperature has a huge impact on both the chemical and biological characteristics of surface water.
 Temperature affects the dissolved oxygen levels in the water, photosynthesis of aquatic plants and metabolic rates of aquatic organisms.
 The temperature in water can make aquatic wildlife extremely sensitive to disease.
 Thermal pollution is where hot water is introduced to water that is at a cooler temperature.
 This generally appears around power plants as they distribute hot water that has been used to cool equipment directly into streams.
 As well as this, another common factor contributing to thermal pollution is if there is increased erosion, the sediments in the water absorb heat from the sunlight which then increases the water temperature.
 Warm water is less capable of holding dissolved oxygen which can be fatal to aquatic wildlife.
 It can leave aquatic organisms in a weakened physical state making them more susceptible to diseases and pollutants.
 For this reason temperature should be monitored at the same spot in the water at which dissolved oxygen in monitored

-Good water quality leads to happy fish and happy anglers!
+Good water quality leads to happy fish and happy anglers! ..........If you have some time, there's a bit more information about the bank that you might find interesting.

 Water has a significantly lower capacity to hold oxygen compared to air; approximately 20% of air consists of oxygen, while water can only retain about one part of oxygen for every 100,000 parts of water at most.
 The amount of oxygen dissolved in water is influenced by various factors, with temperature being the most critical.
 As the temperature of water increases, its ability to hold oxygen decreases.
 For instance, water at 5˚C can contain a maximum of 12 milligrams of oxygen per liter (mg/L or 12 parts per million), while at 20˚C, this maximum drops to 9.1 mg/L.